On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter: The boundary of phase space

-\begin{rmk} In the introduction we claimed that, generically, the initial singularity of a Bianchi type VI$_0$ spacetime with OPF matter is vacuum dominated, anisotropic and silent.
-The generic case $(c)$ of Theorem \ref{thm:asymp6} is convergence to $\scr{K}_1$ and any non-special point on the Kasner circle indeed satisfies these properties.
-The Taub points are the only points that are non-silent.
-Regarding anisotropy we should note that both the Taub points $T_j$ as well as their anti-podal points $Q_j, j = 1,2,3$ are locally rotationally symmetric and thus contain a small degree of isotropy.
-Since $\scr{K}_1$ contains the point $Q_1$, this may occur as a limit also in the generic case $(c)$ of Theorem \ref{thm:asymp6}.
-However, we suspect that the only points in $B_1^+(\text{VI}_0)$ that converge to $Q_1$ towards the past are contained in the shear invariant set $S_1^+(\text{VI}_0)$, which is defined below. \end{rmk}
+\begin{rmk} In the introduction we claimed that, generically, the initial singularity of a Bianchi type~VI$_0$ spacetime with OPF matter is vacuum dominated, anisotropic and silent.
+The generic case $(c)$ of Theorem \ref{thm:asymp6} is convergence to $\scr{K}_1$ and any non-special point on the Kasner circle indeed satisfies the properties mentioned.
+The Taub points are the only points on $\scr{K}$ that are non-silent.

+Regarding anisotropy we should note that both the Taub points $T_j$ as well as their anti-podal points $Q_j, j = 1,2,3$, are locally rotationally symmetric and thus contain a small degree of isotropy.
+Since $\scr{K}_1$ contains the point $Q_1$, this can occur as a limit also in the generic case $(c)$ of Theorem \ref{thm:asymp6}.
+However, we suspect that the only points in $B_1^+(\mathrm{VI}_0)$ that converge to $Q_1$ towards the past are contained in the shear invariant set $S_1^+(\mathrm{VI}_0)$, which is defined below. \end{rmk}

-We note that convergence (as time goes towards the past) to the Taub points does not happen in Bianchi~VI$_0$, as an immediate consequence of Proposition 3.1 of \cite{RinAtt}.
-We only give the necessary statement for Bianchi~VI$_0$, which has no locally rotationally symmetric invariant set, see Remark \ref{rmk:lrs}. \begin{cor} For $\gamma \in (\tfrac{2}{3},2)$ there are no $x \in B_1^+(\demph{VI}_0)$ such that the solution $\vp^\tau(x)$ converges to a Taub point $T_i, i=1,2,3$ as $\tau \to -\infty$. \end{cor}
+We note that convergence (as time goes towards the past) to the Taub points does not happen in Bianchi~VI$_0$, as an immediate consequence of Proposition 3.1 of \cite{RingstromBianchiIX}.
+We only give the necessary statement for Bianchi~VI$_0$, which has no locally rotationally symmetric invariant set, see Remark \ref{rmk:lrs} above. \begin{cor} For $\gamma \in (\tfrac{2}{3},2)$ there are no $x \in B_1^+(\mathrm{VI}_0)$ such that the solution $\vp^\tau(x)$ converges to a Taub point $T_i, i=1,2,3$, as $\tau \to -\infty$. \end{cor}